A waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 - It is visually clear and detectable.
-Every square provides visual communication of attained target per KPI beyond simple data visualization.
+Every square visualizes the attained target per KPI beyond simple data visualization.

-- It is readable, and portrayed data is noticeable at first glance.
+- It is easy to read and shows data is noticeable at first glance.

 - The difference between pie charts is that a waffle chart prevents the deformation of the displayed information.

 - The effort to create a Waffle chart in Excel is bigger than creating other columns or diagrams.

 - Understanding if you have more than three target points is not always comfortable.
 For example, the shown left graph is obvious when it has only three colored ranges, but when it boosts up to 10, it turns unfriendly to get the main idea.